arvindps1984/Wendys-Strategy-Engine/README.md

 Wendy’s Signal-to-Offer Engine is an AI-native strategic orchestrator that converts fragmented market noise into prioritized, evidence-backed marketing offers.
 Built using LangGraph and Streamlit, it simulates a digital "Boardroom" of specialized AI agents that analyze competitor threats, customer behavioral patterns, and high-velocity market trends in real-time.

 🎯 The Problem
-In the fast-paced QSR (Quick Service Restaurant) industry, marketing teams often struggle with "analysis paralysis."
-Decisions are often made based on stale data or gut feeling rather than a synthesized view of the entire market landscape.
+In the fast-paced QSR industry, marketing teams often struggle with "analysis paralysis."
+Decisions are frequently made based on stale data or gut feelings rather than a synthesized view of the entire market landscape.
+Our engine solves the "Trap Mechanism" of slow data processing, moving from signal to strategy in seconds.

-🚀 The Solution
+🚀 The Solution: The SOAC Framework
-Our engine uses a Parallel Fan-Out architecture to ensure that every creative offer is grounded in multi-dimensional evidence.
-By the time a strategy reaches the executive scorecard, it has been:
+Our engine uses a Parallel Fan-Out architecture to ensure every creative offer is grounded in multi-dimensional evidence:

-Analyzed for competitive threat levels.
+S: Signal Quality & Depth – Every offer is backed by clear, traceable evidence (Signal IDs) and a recency-biased threat score.

-Validated against customer redemption patterns.
+O: Offer Creativity – Generates original, differentiated concepts like the "Baconator Streak" instead of generic discounts.

-Timed to match emerging market context (e.g., Payday, Weather, or Social Trends).
+A: Agent Collaboration – Specialized agents (Sentinel, Psychologist, Scout) hand off state cleanly to build a cohesive strategy.

-Refined into Wendy’s signature "witty" brand voice.
+C: Clarity & Storytelling – A transparent executive scorecard that maps impact vs. feasibility for immediate action.

 🏗 Project Architecture
 The system is orchestrated as a stateful graph where intelligence is gathered in parallel before being synthesized by a creative lead.